gtraines/comando/README.md

 ## Streams

-A stream is the conduit through which messages are passed between python and the arduino.
+A stream is the conduit through which messages are passed between Python and the Arduino.
 So far, this is a serial port but could be anything that allows passing bytes back and forth (i.e. has read, write).

 ## Protocols